 Chapter 2.
 Designs for learning – designs in learning

 Chapter 5.
-The conceptualization of learning in learning research
+The conceptualization of learning in learning research: From introspection and conditioned reflexes to meaning-making and performativity in situated practices

 Gunther Kress (1940–2019) was Professor of Semiotics and Education at UCL Institute of Education, UK.

-Staffan Selander is Professor Emeritus in Education at the Department of Computer and Systems Sciences (DSV), Stockholm University, Sweden.
+Staffan Selander is Professor Emeritus in Education at the Department of Computer and Systems Sciences (DSV) at Stockholm University, Sweden.

-Christoph Wulf is Professor of Anthropology and Education, Freie Universität Berlin, Germany.
+Christoph Wulf is Professor of Anthropology and Education at Freie Universität Berlin, Germany.